causaest/onrbooks/rbooks-online-main.md

 08. Forecasting: Principles and Practice (3rd Ed.), by Rob J. Hyndman and George Athanasopoulos: https://otexts.com/fpp3/

-The third edition of the book, which uses the fpp3 package, which includes packages to handle time series and forecasting in a tidy framework.
+The third edition of *Forecasting: Principles & Practice*, which uses the fpp3 package and other packages that handle time series and forecasting in a tidy framework.

 09. ggplot2: Elegant Graphics for Data Analysis (3rd Ed.), by Hadley Wickham, Danielle Navarro, and Thomas Lin Pedersen: https://ggplot2-book.org/

-A book introducing ggplot2 and the Grammar of Graphics.
+The standard resource for ggplot2 and the Grammar of Graphics, which helps understand the ggplot2 concepts and the underlying theory.

 10. Hands-On Machine Learning with R, by Bradley Boehmke and Brandon Greenwell: https://bradleyboehmke.github.io/HOML/

-An introduction to the most common machine learning methods, using the caret package.
+An introduction to the most common machine learning concepts and methods.
+The book hasn't been updated since 2020 and is still based on the caret package, which is currently in maintenance mode.
+I'm searching for a more up-to-date alternative.

 11. Hands-On Programming with R, by Garrett Grolemund: https://rstudio-education.github.io/hopr/